Estimated reading time: 6 minutes

 Estimated cost: £10,210 + additional funds – Emotional stress and upheaval

-4) Going into a Care Home
+4).
+Going into a Care Home

 Estimated cost: £955+ per week – Loss of independence

-5) Buy a home lift
+5).
+Buy a Home lift

 Estimated Cost: £15,000+

-Some people may consider an home lift as a stairlift alternative.
-It is a small personal elevator.
-Generally, they are more aesthetically pleasing however, they are more expensive than a stairlift.
-You would be looking at spending at least £13,000 and you’d have to have building works to cut a hole in your ceiling for the lift to travel through.
-This would be a few days of building works in your home and then one to two days installation.
+A home lift is a small personal elevator.
+Generally, they are more aesthetically pleasing, however, they are more expensive than a stairlift.
+You would be looking at spending at least £13,000 and you’d have to have building works to cut a hole in your ceiling for the home lift to travel through.
+This would be a few days of building works in your home and then one to two days for the home lift installation.

-If you needed to sell the property at a later date, a home lift to the right buyer might add value to your home.
-However, to the wrong buyer it may devalue your home as the lift would have to be removed, ceiling patched over, floor and joists reinforced and new carpets to be laid.
+If you needed to sell the property at a later date, a home lift to the right buyer might add immense value to your home.
+However, to the wrong buyer it may devalue your home as the home lift would have to be removed, ceiling patched over, floor and joists reinforced and new carpets to be laid.

-We install home lifts and can help with this option if it were a consideration.
-If you are a wheelchair user and cannot transfer onto a stairlift then we also offer a Through the Floor Lift which would be suitable with a larger lift platform size than a home lift.
+If you are a wheelchair user and cannot transfer onto a stair lift, then we also offer a through the floor lift which would be suitable with a larger lift platform size than a home lift.
+Have a look at our full range of home lifts here.

 Estimated cost: from £1,000

-Of course, this was already on your list of considerations.
-If none of the alternatives above have resonated with you, maybe a stairlift is the best option.
-Other than doing nothing, which is free but may impact your quality of life, having a stairlift is a cheaper option than any of the above.
-You can also read our blog post on how much a stairlift or home lift costs for more information.
+It may not be a shock that we would recommend getting a stair lift installed if you’re experiencing difficulty stair climbing.
+If none of the listed stair lift alternatives resonated with you.. then maybe a stair lift is the best option for you.
+Other than doing nothing, which is free but may impact your quality of life, having a stair lift installed is a cheaper option than any of the above.

 Porte Marsh Industrial Estate